vfonic/graphql-api/README.md

-# Graphite
+# GraphQL-Api
-Graphite is a graphql framework for Rails that supports auto generating queries based on Active Record models and plain Ruby objects.
-Don't manually define Graphql structures, let Graphite handle it for you.
+GraphQL-Api is an opinionated Graphql framework for Rails that supports auto generating queries based on Active Record models and plain Ruby objects.

 ## Example